pelensky/pelensky/README.md

-# Dan Pelensky - Personal README
+# Dan Pelensky - README

 ## Introduction
 This document provides as an insight into my work history, work style and how to effectively communicate with me.
 The overarching theme is that I believe believe clear and kind communication is key, as it is essential for a productive and healthy team.

 ## About Me
-I am a passionate and experienced Software Engineer with a strong focus on writing quality, fully tested, and extensible code.
-I am a pragmatist who understands when and how to apply these principles in real-world scenarios.
-I value inclusivity, feedback, communication, and continual growth.

-As a polyglot engineer, I have worked with a variety of different languages, technologies, and paradigms, allowing me to quickly pick up new tools and technologies as needed.

-I enjoy working remotely and communicating asynchronously, and offer my services on a contract basis through my company, Pelensky Technology Inc.
+I am a versatile Software Engineer passionate about crafting high-quality, maintainable code with comprehensive test coverage.
+As a polyglot developer, I've successfully worked across multiple languages, technologies, and programming paradigms.

+My values include inclusive collaboration, constructive feedback, and continuous learning.

+I'm a strong advocate for remote work and asynchronous communication and have shared my knowledge through public speaking engagements.
+My engineering philosophy balances technical excellence with practical solutions, ensuring we deliver value while maintaining code quality and extensibility.

 ## Professional Experience

 ### Rail Europe | Principal Software Engineer
-I currently work at Rail Europe, a platform that provides customers the option to book travel on various rail operators without having to book through the operators directly.
-As a Principal Software Engineer, I work on the customer-facing website and have the following highlights:
+I am currently engaged full time with Rail Europe - is a platform that provides customers the option to book travel on a number of different rail operators without having to understand the routes and carriers.
+I worked on the customer facing website.
+Some career highlights include
+- Led architectural design and front-end development team in platform modernisation initiative, expanding the Business-to-Business (B2B) backend to support new Business-to-Customer (B2C) capabilities while reducing system complexity and duplication.
+Tech Stack: Svelte, Sveltekit, Ruby, Rails, AWS (EC2, S3)
-- Oversee the B2C (customer-facing website) in a fully remote team working through all different timezones building features for the website.
+- Oversaw the B2C in a fully remote team working through all different timezones building features for their customer facing website, bringing in the majority of the company’s revenue during a pandemic.
 Tech Stack: Ruby, Rails, React, AWS (EC2, S3)
-- Single-handedly extended the website to support travel pass sales, the company's biggest new offering since its inception.
+Single handedly extended the website to support unlimited travel pass sales, the biggest new offering for the company since its inception.
 Tech Stack: Ruby, Rails, React
-- Own the mobile apps (iOS/Android) and the API they consume.
-Tech Stack: Ruby, Rails, React, Swift, Kotlin
+- Owned the mobile apps (iOS/Android) and the API they consumed Tech Stack: Ruby, Rails, React, Swift, Kotlin

 ### 8th Light | Lead Software Crafter
 Prior to joining Rail Europe, I worked at 8th Light, a software and web development consultancy that values continuous learning and crafting clean, durable, and elegant code.
 As a consultant, I worked on various clients and domains and have the following highlights: